 Take this time to ask questions, discuss your case, your goals, and where you want to be.
 Our attorneys will provide you with their opinions about what you should consider doing, and the potential legal fees involved.
-Once we know what you want and what you need, we will begin the discussion of a payment schedules that we utilize to help make great representation affordable.
+Once we know what you want and need, we will begin the discussion of a payment schedule.
 Our Raleigh divorce lawyers are here to help you ensure you do not pay for services you do not need and you have representation until your case is concluded.

-Meeting with a divorce attorney is a must before you consider hiring a firm to handle your divorce.
+Having a thorough meeting with a divorce attorney is a must before you consider hiring a firm to handle your divorce.

 Consider the following:

 - You want an experienced divorce lawyer with the talent and ability to help you through your divorce case.

 - You need a divorce lawyer you relate to and whom you trust.

 - Choose an attorney you can afford.
 Hiring a divorce lawyer you cannot truly afford will leave you unrepresented before your case is concluded, as they will ask for more money to continue.

 - You need to know what the initial “Retainer Fee” or beginning cost is, and you need to discuss the entire case, options and potential total fees.